Nelson Sanca

-Nelson Diogo Balde Sanca (born 10 October 2006) is a Portuguese footballer who plays as a central defender for Cymru Premier club Llanelli Town on loan from club Newport County.
+Nelson Diogo Balde Sanca (born 10 October 2006) is a Portuguese footballer who last played as a central defender for club Chippenham Town.

 Career

 A central defender, Sanca came through at Canton F.C. in Cardiff.
 He joined the academy at Newport County for the 2023-24 season.

 He began to be included in first-team match day squads for the club in November 2023.
 After 16 unused substitute appearances, he made his club debut in a 2–1 defeat to Tranmere Rovers in EFL League Two on 13 April 2024.
 In April 2024 Sanca was selected as the Newport County Academy Player of the Year.
 In July 2024 Sanca signed his first professional contract with Newport County.

-On 3 January 2025, Sanca joined Cymru Premier club Briton Ferry Llansawel on loan for the remainder of the 2024-25 season.
-On 29 August 2025 Sanca joined Cymru Premier club Llanelli Town on loan for the remainder of the 2025-26 season.
+On 3 January 2025, Sanca joined Cymru Premier club Briton Ferry Llansawel on loan for the remainder of the 2024–25 season.
+On 29 August 2025 Sanca joined Cymru Premier club Llanelli Town on loan for the remainder of the 2025–26 season.
+He was recalled by Newport in January 2026.
+He was released by the club at the end of the 2025–26 season.

+On 7 August 2026, Sanca joined Southern League Premier Division South club Chippenham Town, making his debut in a 2–0 away defeat to Uxbridge.